OriolVillaro/FiBeFTa/README.md

 # FiBeFTa
-An online tool for virtual screening.
+An online tool for finding the best fingerprint for a specific target and discern between active and decoy molecules for that target.
 Available as a terminal tool here and also as a web server at http://fibefta.urv.cat.

 ## DESCRIPTION:

 FiBeFTa compares the performance of 10 different molecular fingerprints, according to their ability to differentiate between an active set of molecules and a decoy one.
 This program outputs a metrics.csv, comparing the performance of all fingerprints according to Enrichment Factor 1 and 10, the AUC and BEDROC.
 It also generates one file per fingerprint used, with the list of molecules ordered by Tanimoto score with the active molecule they most resemble.

+The fingerprints used by FiBeFTa are:

+-OpenBabel:
+	*

+-RDKit:
+	*

 ## PREREQUISITES: